vapanpa/vapanpa/README.md

 ---

-🚀 I am currently a student and an aspiring entrepreneur and hobby programmer interested in startups.
+🚀 I am currently a student, aspiring entrepreneur, and hobby programmer interested in startups.

-🚀 I like making programming in Python and Javascript, designing eye-candy user interfaces, and research in Aeronautics.
+🚀 I like programming in Python and Javascript, designing eye-candy user interfaces, and research in Aeronautics.